 Bournemouth, Dorset

-The coastal city of Bournemouth, situated in Dorset, is an excellent beach destination from London.
-With a 2-hour direct train from London Waterloo, you can spend a lovely day here relaxing on the seven-mile-long golden sands beach.
+The coastal city of Bournemouth, in Dorset, is an excellent beach destination from London.
+With a two-hour direct train from London Waterloo, you can spend a lovely day here relaxing on the seven-mile-long golden sands beach.

 If you’re looking for some activities on your beach trip, Bournemouth will not disappoint either as Bournemouth beach and the city itself is packed with interesting places and things to do.